cassandre-tech/cassandre-trading-bot/docs/docs/tutorial/create-your-project.md

 -Dversion=1.0-SNAPSHOT \
 -Dpackage=com.mycompany.bot
 ```
-The created project will have the following structure and files:
+The project will have the following structure and files:
 ```
 my-trading-bot/
 ├── pom.xml